 Plain and simple, there are no stocks worth betting the house on.
 If anyone tells you that, run in the opposite direction.
 That's because even "seemingly enticing situations" can turn out to be not so enticing after all.
 The stock in question with our Yahoo! poster was Sirius Satellite Radio, and along with those growing revenues, it had massive debt obligations, more than $1 billion in losses over the past year, and a troubling addiction to shareholder dilution.

 So what has Sirius done since Aug.
 10, 2006?
-It's dropped 17%.
+Well, for one, it's merged with its close competitor to become Sirius XM Radio.
+It's also -- we hope you're sitting down for this -- dropped 96%.
 In other words, we're hoping our poster was speaking in hyperbole and isn't currently servicing the debt he took on to buy Sirius shares.

 You guys are too much

 We're not speaking in hyperbole here.
 More Americans are playing the market without realizing that they're assuming risks that can decimate their brokerage accounts, their savings accounts, and, yes, even their homes.
-According to a recent New York Times article by Floyd Norris, "American investors are now deeper in debt -- at least in their margin accounts -- than ever before."
+According to recent NYSE data, margin debt stands near $230 billion -- off the all-time high it hit last summer, but still quite high.

 You can see the disaster lying in wait here.
-When folks are margined out, they're likely to get hit hard when the market sours -- particularly if they own stocks with triple-digit P/E ratios, or worse, triple-digit price-to-sales ratios.
+When folks are margined out, they get hit hard when the market sours -- particularly if they own stocks with triple-digit price-to-earnings ratios, or worse, triple-digit price-to-sales ratios.

 Seriously, it happened